qureshiaquib/qureshiaquib.github.io/_posts/2024-10-30-azure-update-manager-hybrid-multi-cloud.md

 [https://techcommunity.microsoft.com/blog/azurearcblog/announcing-general-availability-windows-server-management-enabled-by-azure-arc/4303854](https://techcommunity.microsoft.com/blog/azurearcblog/announcing-general-availability-windows-server-management-enabled-by-azure-arc/4303854)

 I hope this blog helps you deploying AUM faster and help you follow right architecture pattern.
+Share the blogpost if you like it.

 Happy Learning!